 Even if your data contains date or timestamp columns in a different format, Pecan may still be able to recognize them correctly.
 Otherwise, Pecan will identify the column data type as String.

-To make sure your data is identified correctly, you may convert the file before uploading it by using standard tools such as Microsoft Excel or Google Sheets (see example instructions here).
-Alternatively, you can convert the data type directly in the platform by using the “to_date()” command in your blueprint queries.
+To ensure your data is identified correctly, you may convert the file before uploading it, using standard tools such as Microsoft Excel or Google Sheets (see example instructions here).

 In addition, the following values will be recognized as Null values:

-Null value | empty string |
+Null value | empty field |

-Note: you can always cast your data directly in your queries.
+Note: You can always cast your data directly in your queries.
 Spark provides several functions for this purpose, including:

 Modify a column’s data type